Explore F maj13 Chord on Guitar: Fretboard Geometry

 F maj13 position 1 guitar chord diagram

-Welcome to our tutorial on the F maj13 chord.
-This chord is a member of the Major Chords family and is composed of the notes F, A, C, E, G, Bb, and D. The intervals that construct this chord are 1, 3, 5, 7, 9, 11, and 13, also known as the Root, Major Third, Perfect Fifth, Major Seventh, Major Ninth, Perfect Eleventh, and Major Thirteenth respectively.
+Dive into the fretboard geometry of the F maj13 chord, a rich member of the Major Chords family.
+Visualize its unique movable shapes and how its constituent notes - F, A, C, E, G, Bb, and D - are spread across the strings.
+Use our interactive virtual fretboard to experiment with fingerings and receive instant mic feedback to verify your playing accuracy.
+This chord is defined by the intervals 1, 3, 5, 7, 9, 11, and 13, representing the Root, Major Third, Perfect Fifth, Major Seventh, Major Ninth, Perfect Eleventh, and Major Thirteenth respectively.

 Notes in the F maj13 chord: